 There are also older ones, e.g. one from 4 April 1997 (www.ifi.uio.no/~hermunda/Snooker) but I can't make it work.

 I've been in touch with snooker players and snooker presidents from all over the world, and I have received questions on just about any snooker topic you can imagine!
 There have also been a few sponsors knocking on my door, e.g. Riley, Embassy and Willie Holt, but unfortunately I had to turn them all down because of the University's policy.
 No commercial activity was to exist on their servers.
 Maybe things will change now that I've moved the site.
+There will however never be betting ads on the site.

 I was however fortunate enough to be invited to the 2000 European Championships in Stirling, Scotland, as a guest of the sponsor, TSN (now 110sport).
 Also John Street sent me an autographed copy of his rules book and Janie Watkins got me a snooker CD-ROM.